nazmul-nhb/nhb-toolbox/README.md

 ## Signature Utilities

-### 🕰️ Chronos - Time Mastery
+### 🕰️ Date & Time Mastery

-The ultimate date/time manipulation class with 100+ methods for parsing, formatting, calculating, and comparing dates.
+**`Chronos`** - The ultimate date/time manipulation class with 100+ methods for parsing, formatting, calculating, and comparing dates.
 Handles all edge cases and timezones safely.

 > 🧩 **Note**: Some methods in `Chronos` are available only through the [plugin system](https://toolbox.nazmul-nhb.dev/docs/classes/Chronos/plugins#-official-plugins).
 This modular design ensures the core bundle stays lightweight — plugins are loaded only when needed, reducing unnecessary code in your final build.